The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 2015

-2015 is the year in which a completely new era of customer care begins: With the opening of the visitor center, architects, planners, building materials dealers, construction companies and private builders are now open to the doors for an extensive Advisory service .
+2015 is the year in which a whole new era of customer service begins: With the opening of the visitor center, the doors are now open to architects, planners, building material dealers, construction companies and private builders alike for extensive Advisory service .

 Impressions